kayween/kayween.github.io/_puzzles/variational-inference.md

 Necessarily, the likelihood \\( p((\xv, y) \mid \wv) \\) cannot be log-concave in \\( \wv \\).

 Let's appreciate the results so far for a moment.
-In the above setting, the approximate posterior contracts regardless of the label \\( y \\), as long as the likelihood is strictly log-concave.
+The approximate posterior contracts regardless of the label, as long as the likelihood is strictly log-concave.
 This might be counter-intuitive in some cases.
 For example, consider variational Bayesian logistic regression on a linearly separable dataset.
 Adding outliers to the dataset, after which the data becomes non-separable, strictly reduces the posterior uncertainty!